nschan/nf-hrp/README.md

 This is "solved" by linking the whole genblastG folder into the work directory in the container.

 The Dockerfile to build the container used is included in modules/HRP/genblastG.

+I have not declared a conda package for this step, it appears the bioconda genblastG suffers similar issues.